by Dr Sarah Little, General Practitioner MBChB BSc Hons MRCGP DCH DRCOG DFSRH

 Attachment Theory– Current Thinking

-The exclusively environmental explanation of attachment theory (ie. sensitive responsiveness of caregivers) has been challenged by results demonstrating some, albeit inconclusive, evidence of the effect of infant temperament.
+The exclusively environmental explanation of attachment theory (ie. sensitive responsiveness of caregivers) has been challenged by results of meta-analyses demonstrating some, albeit inconclusive, evidence of the effect of infant temperament.
 Perhaps a gene-environment theory is more probable8.

 Why Attachment Matters